9 Types of Engagement Ring Settings to Show Off Your Rock

 Metal claws hold the center stone in place.
-This is a great setting because it really highlights the beauty of the main stone.
+This is a great engagement ring setting because it really highlights the beauty of the main stone.
 However, the prongs can get caught on clothes or become loose over time.

 The band has a split effect, almost resembling two bands in one.
-Those who like statement jewelry will adore this style, though it can be a bit tricky to find a wedding band that pairs well with this setting.
+Those who like statement jewelry will adore this style, though it can be a bit tricky to find a wedding band that pairs well with this engagement ring setting.

 The band features a row of diamonds set very closely together.
 In other words, the band is “paved” with diamonds.
 While this is one of the most in-demand types of engagement ring settings, it’s another one that’s difficult to resize.